 No matter where you're living, the Office of Student Residential Life affects you.
-If you live in a dormitory, apartment, married student housing, or even if you're living at home, this office may be able to assist you.
-The office is concerned with making the student's residential experience meaningful and enjoyable.
+If you live in a residence hall, apartment, married student housing, or even if you're living at home, this office may be able to assist you.
+The office is concerned with making the student's residential experience meaningful and enjoyable

-Any individuals or groups of students with problems or questions related to their residential situation should come to Room 110, Administration Building, for assistance, The selection and training of the Resident Directors, Resident Advisors, and residence hall officers are the responsibilities of the Office of Student Residential Life.
+Any individuals or groups of students with problems or questions related to their residential situation should come to Room 110.
+Administration Building, for assistance.
+The selection and training of the Resident Directors, Resident Advisors, and residence hall officers are the responsibilities of the Office of Student Residential Life.
 The office also tries to identify the needs of students as related to their residential experience, so that through individual counseling or new programs these needs can best be met.
-This includes married students, commuter students, and residence hall students.
-Any questions?
-Come to Room 110, Administration Building.
+This includes married students. commuter students, and residence hall students.
+The office supervises all applications, assignments, and financial arrangements for oncampus and married student housing; and oversees the physical operation and maintenance of these facilities.